shawnhermans/shawnhermans.github.com/_posts/2016-07-18-bi-vs-data-science.md

 1. Choice of tools - A data scientist often works with programming languages such as R or Python.
 A business analyst will probably be more comfortable with graphical tools like Tableau, SAS, or Excel.
 2. Type of data - Business intelligence typically uses structured data found in traditional relational databases, data warehouses, or spreadsheets.
 Data science uses non-traditional sources of data.
 This might include HTML scraped from websites, data obtained from web APIs, metadata extracted from files, and many other sources.
 3. Roles and responsibilities - In a typical BI environment, ETL is the responsibility of the information technology department, while business analysis is the responsibility of the business units.
 Data science combines those into a single role.
-A data scientist handles ever phase of the data transformation pipeline.
+A data scientist handles every phase of the data transformation pipeline.
 4. Data analysis and extraction methods - A data scientist is more likely to use more involved data analysis and extraction methods.
 5. Not just business - Data science is not limited to business problems.
 The tools and techniques are applied outside of the domain of business.
 That being said, a business analyst might have much more knowledge on a particular business area.